-In our digital world, customers have access to many choices so your brand has to offer unique value.
+In our digital world, customers have access to many choices.
+Consequently, your brand has to offer unique value.
 That value is defined by what’s important for the customer.
 Being unique and special is essential for successful revenue growth, especially from newly developed products.

-ACTIONABLE TIP: Plot competitive brands along with yours on a two-dimensional map.
+ACTIONABLE TIP: Plot competitive brands along with yours using a Gap Analysis.
 Don’t worry about trying to plot every competitor.
 Just focus on the primary ones.
 Then consider how much white space there is between you and them.
 Unique products are the ones that have a greater distance from the pack.

 Question #2: Is your Brand Strategy genuinely customer-focused?
 It must be based on what’s going on in the marketplace.
 Marketing based on what’s going on inside your company is marketing that is ego-driven.
 That kind of marketing will fall short of connecting with the consumer.

 Instead, make sure your Brand Strategy is based on what’s important to the customer, not the folks inside the company.

 ACTIONABLE TIP: One of the best tools for uncovering what’s going on in the market is observational research.
 This form of customer research requires you to be in their environment ready to watch and absorb how they use your product in their world.
 For example, a medical device manufacturer sent marketing personnel and industrial designers into clinics to observe how nurses used their products.

 Question #4: Will your current customers find your Brand Promise believable?
 Customers get burned all the time by brands that fail to deliver on their claims.
 Don’t take it personally if they aren’t ready to immediately put their trust in you.
 Instead, put in the energy and time to provide evidence for skeptical consumers.